-blodgett-calvin PART ONE
+blodgett-calvin PART I

 Located on the slope of a shallow oak-studded valley, this secluded one-acre was once part of a grand estate.
 In 1954, a house was built near the highest elevation of the site.
-The sense of place that the house and the native landscape represented, led the Owners to decide to sensitively extend the house and to build a series of satellite pavilions to provide for their needs.
+The sense of place that it and the native landscape represented, led the Owners to decide to sensitively extend the house and to build a series of satellite pavilions to provide for their needs.

 SAN MARINO CA

-2015
+2009 – 2015

-1 ACRE
+1.2 ACRE

 Publication: